Avik9/Dynamic-Memory-Allocator/README.md

 newly added region and the old epilogue becomes the header of the new block.
 This is as described in the book.

-We do not make any separate C structure definitions for the prologue and epilogue.
+We did not make any separate C structure definitions for the prologue and epilogue.
-They can be manipulated using the existing `sf_block` structure, though care must be taken not to access fields that are not valid for these special blocks (*i.e.* `prev_footer` for the prologue and anything other than `header` and `prev_footer` for the epilogue).
+They have been manipulated using the existing `sf_block` structure, and care has been taken not to access fields that are not valid for these special blocks (*i.e.* `prev_footer` for the prologue and anything other than `header` and `prev_footer` for the epilogue).

-As your heap is initially empty, at the time of the first call to `sf_malloc` you will need to make one call to `sf_mem_grow` to obtain a page of memory within which to set up the prologue and initial epilogue.
+As the heap is initially empty, at the time of the first call to `sf_malloc` I made one call to `sf_mem_grow` to obtain a page of memory within which to set up the prologue and initial epilogue.
 The remainder of the memory in this first page should then be inserted into the free list as a single block (note that this will be a "wilderness block").

 ## Notes on sf_malloc

-When implementing your `sf_malloc` function, first determine if the request size is 0.
-If so, then return `NULL` without setting `sf_errno`.
+When implementing the `sf_malloc` function, I first determined if the request size is 0.
+If so, then `NULL` was returned without setting `sf_errno`.
-If the request size is non-zero, then you should determine the size of the block to be allocated by adding the header size and the size of any necessary padding to reach a size that is a multiple of 64 to maintain proper alignment.
+If the request size is non-zero, then I determined the size of the block to be allocated by adding the header size and the size of any necessary padding to reach a size that is a multiple of 64 to maintain proper alignment.
-Remember also that the block has to be big enough to store the footer (which will always be present), as well as the `next` and `prev` pointers when the block is free.
+Remember that the block is big enough to store the footer (which will always be present), as well as the `next` and `prev` pointers when the block is free.
-As the `next` and `prev` pointers are not present in an allocated block this space can (and should) be overlapped with the payload area.
+As the `next` and `prev` pointers are not present in an allocated block this space is overlapped with the payload area.
-As has already been discussed, the above constraints lead to a minimum block size of 64 bytes, so you should not attempt to allocate any block smaller than this.
+As has already been discussed, the above constraints lead to a minimum block size of 64 bytes, so an attempt to allocate any block smaller than this has not been made.
-After having determined the required block size, you should determine the smallest free list that would be able to satisfy a request of that size.
+After having determined the required block size, I determined the smallest free list that would be able to satisfy a request of that size.
 Search that free list from the beginning until the first sufficiently large block is found.
 If there is no such block, continue with the next larger size class.
-If a big enough block is found, then after splitting it (if it will not leave a splinter), you should insert the remainder part back into the appropriate freelist.
-When splitting a block, the "lower part" should be used to satisfy the allocation request and the "upper part" should become the remainder.
+If a big enough block is found, then after splitting it (if it will not leave a splinter), I inserted the remainder part back into the appropriate freelist.
+When splitting a block, the "lower part" was used to satisfy the allocation request and the "upper part" became the remainder.
 If a big enough block is not found in any of the other freelists, then as a last resort consider the "wilderness block" (if any) in the last freelist.
-If this block does not currently exist or is also not big enough, then you must use `sf_mem_grow` to request more memory
+If this block does not currently exist or is also not big enough, then `sf_mem_grow` was used to request more memory
 (for requests larger than a page, more than one such call might be required).
 If your allocator ultimately cannot satisfy the request, your `sf_malloc` function must set `sf_errno` to `ENOMEM` and return `NULL`.

 ### Notes on sf_mem_grow

-After each call to `sf_mem_grow`, you must attempt to coalesce the newly allocated page with any wilderness block immediately preceding it, in order to build blocks larger than one page.
+After each call to `sf_mem_grow`, one must attempt to coalesce the newly allocated page with any wilderness block immediately preceding it, in order to build blocks larger than one page.
 Insert the new (wilderness) block at the beginning of the last freelist.

-**Note:** Do not coalesce with the prologue or epilogue, or past the beginning or end of the heap.
+**Note:** It does not coalesce with the prologue or epilogue, or past the beginning or end of the heap.

 ## Notes on sf_free

-When implementing `sf_free`, you must first verify that the pointer being passed to your function belongs to an allocated block.
+When implementing `sf_free`, I first verify that the pointer being passed to your function belongs to an allocated block.
 This can be done by examining the fields in the block header and footer.
-In this assignment, we will consider the following cases to be invalid pointers:
+In this program, we consider the following cases to be invalid pointers:

 - The pointer is `NULL`.
 - The pointer is not aligned to a 64-byte boundary.